 Twenty prevalent hemodialysis (HD) patients participated in this prospective, open-label, controlled, cross-over pilot study.
 The study was undertaken at the dialysis unit at the University of Milan (Italy) from 1 October 2017 to 31 December 2018.
-Consecutively unselected male and female adult patients with ESRD on HD were eligible for participation in the study.
+Consecutively unselected male and female adult patients with

+ESRD on HD were eligible for participation in the study.
 Patients were divided into two groups (A and B) with similar mean age, male:female ratio and dialytic vintage.
 As a cross-over design, patients in Group A were treated with HDx therapy with the Theranova dialyzer for the first three months of the study then switched to traditional bicarbonate dialysis for the remaining three months.
-Patients in Group B were treated with bicarbonate dialysis for the first three months.
+Patients in Group B were treated with bicarbonate dialysis for the first three months and then switched to HDx therapy for the remaining three months.
 See Figure 1.
 Sera samples from both groups were collected at 1, 2, and 3 months.
 The pro-calcifying effect of uraemic serum in a well-established in vitro model of high-phosphate (Pi)-induced calcification in VSMCs was then analyzed.

-$\mbox{FiGURE 1.}$ Study Design. \mbox{HDx} therapy: expanded hemodialysis.
+FIGURE 1.
+Study Design.
+HDx therapy: expanded hemodialysis.
 HD: hemodialysis.
 Figure adapted from Ciceri, et al.